-The remote force boundary condition is used apply a force to a face or edge of a structure from a remote point.
-The remote force is the analogous boundary condition of the remote displacement boundary condition for forces.
+The Remote force boundary condition is used to apply a force to a face (or set of faces) of a structure from a remote point.
+This boundary condition is analogous to the Remote displacementboundary condition for forces.

-In addition to a standard force boundary condition a remote force boundary condition also allows to apply a moment to a face or an edge.
+In addition to what is possible with a standard force boundary condition, a remote force boundary condition has the following advantages:

-There are also some limitations, mainly the fact that this is a linear boundary condition and valid only if small displacements and rotations occur in the area of the applied entity and the remote point itself.
+There are also some limitations.
+The fact that this is a linear boundary condition, it is valid only if small displacements and rotations occur in the area of the applied entity and the remote point itself.

-The user defines for each global coordinate directions the force that should be applied.
-Each value can either be defined by a scalar value, a function or a table.
-For function or table data the value may depend on time (or frequency in case of a harmonic analysis) and the spatial coordinates.
+The user defines, for each global coordinate directions, the force that should be applied.
+Each value can either be defined by a scalar value, a function, or a table.
+For function or table data the value may depend on time (or frequency in case of a harmonic analysis) or the spatial coordinates.

 For each rotational direction the user can define a moment that is applied to the assigned entities.
 The input methods and possible dependencies are the same as for the forces.

 Here the user defines the coordinates of the external point on which the forces and moments are applied.
-The coordinates are given in the global coordinate system of the mesh.
+The coordinates are given in the global coordinate system of the domain.

 This property defines if the applied associated entities (edges or faces) may deform or if they are assumed to be rigid.

-If the setting deformable is selected, no additional stiffness is generated on the applied entities.
-The remote point is connected to the entities by a RBE3-constraint.
-This means that the produced linear relations are such as the forces of the remote point are distributed to the nodes of the assigned entities proportionally to their distance to the center of gravity of the assigned entities.
+When set to Deformable, no additional stiffness is generated on the applied entities due to the displacement restrictions.
+The remote point is connected to the entities by an RBE3-constraint.
+This means that the forces of the remote point are distributed to the nodes proportionally with the distance to the center of gravity of the assigned entities.

 If the deformable option is used and the number of nodes of the assigned entities is large (>1000), it is advised to use either the MUMPS or PETSC solver instead of Multfront since the performance of Multfront is not optimal for this kind of equations.